 Figure 5 Tithe map 1846.
 Sandwell Archives MAP/489.
+Conservation Area Boundary shown in green.

-From the mid-19th century the construction of the Great Western Railway and Staffordshire Line curtailed development of the town to the south-east of the Market Place (Figure 6) and new building became concentrated to the west, particularly along the Holyhead Road (Figure 7) and around the new the passenger and freight rail stations further south.
-Links with other Black Country towns were further enhanced in the late 19th century, when cheap travel, in the form of trams, began to pass along the High Street and through Market Place (Figures 7, 8 and 9), and enabled an even bigger catchment to visit Wednesbury.
+From the mid-19th century the construction of the Great Western Railway and Staffordshire Line curtailed development of the town to the south-east of the Market Place (Figure 5) and new building became concentrated to the west, particularly along the Holyhead Road (Figure 6) and around the new the passenger and freight rail stations further south.
+Links with other Black Country towns were further enhanced in the late 19th century, when cheap travel, in the form of trams, began to pass along the High Street and through Market Place (Figures 6,7 and 8), and enabled an even bigger catchment to visit Wednesbury.